-Dynamic Sky is a free add-on that comes already installed in Blender.
-It just needs to be activated in the preferences.
+Dynamic Sky is a free add-on that comes pre-installed in Blender.
+It just needs to be activated in the user preferences.
 The add-on allows us to create custom, procedural sky textures for our world – right inside Blender.

 Skies created with Dynamic Sky aren’t going to be as realistic as an HDRI.
 I have another post on how to use HDRIs in Blender.
 But, we can get some decent, stylized effects from the add-on that work great in both Cycles and Eevee.

 Dynamic Sky is already installed in Blender but we will need to activate it.
 Go to “Edit” in the top menu and choose “Preferences.”
 Select the tab on the left labeled “Add-Ons.”

 Use the search bar to find “Dynamic Sky” and check the box to activate it.
 Close the preferences window.
 See this post for more: How to activate add-ons in Blender.

 Oh….and by the way here’s a quick video tutorial on Dynamic Sky: